 Your sound system has a range of display options when in Internet Radio mode.
-Note that not all information may be available for all Internet radio stations a.
-Description Displays information about the radio station or scrolling text messages such as artist/track name, phone number etc.
+Note that not all information may be available for all Internet radio stations station or scrolling text messages such as artist/track name, phone number etc.